dairycultist/unnamed-conlang/low_dror.md

-Dror \[dʒʌʒ] is spoken by mechanical semi-organic constructs.
-Low Dror is a dialect spoken _.
+Dror (_endonym:_ \[dʒʌʒ]) is spoken by mechanical semi-organic constructs.
+Low Dror is a dialect spoken by labourers in the Low Valley.
 It is oral/unwritten.

 - they no eep
 - they don't have noses, lips, or teeth, do have tongues tho